Roy-Ermers/generators/README.md

 * [ ] Structures
 * [ ] Heights
 * [ ] Trees
-* [ ] Optimalisation
+* [ ] Optimization
-* [ ] there is a oppertunity in a predefined table for all biomes instead of picking candidates
+* [ ] there is a opportunity in a predefined table for all biomes instead of picking candidates
 * [ ] Colors